Deciding Between Offers

 By some combination of these approaches (considering and comparing across all offers) Wes was able to increase his (lowest) starting salary by 3.6% and double his (lowest) startup funds.
 Claire did not track her “haggling success” in this way, but she negotiated at least a little bit with every department that made an offer on both salary and startup, and in all cases was met at least in the middle on at least some portion of her requests.

-Company Trivia: Friends of Wes’s at IBM have suggested that on a starting salary offer of $110,000 you should ask for another $10,000 right off the bat (and that they’ll do it without blinking an eye).
+Company Trivia: Friends of Wes’s at IBM have suggested that you should ask for another $10,000 right off the bat (and that they’ll do it without blinking).
 If for some reason you can’t bring yourself to do that that it would be “criminal” not to ask for $5,000.
 However, multiple data points at Microsoft Research suggest that it is very difficult to haggle for starting salaries there because of internal strictures; the same goes for Google.
 Wes only knows of one success story haggling at Microsoft, and Claire has never heard of anyone succeed at Google.

 In the interest of full disclosure, I didn't ask for a higher salary at all schools.
 Whether I did or not depended on the offer, especially as compared to my other offers.
 I did negotiate with every department that made me an offer, however, at least on startup.
 Honestly, I found negotiating very difficult.
 However, it grew easier with practice.
 The first couple of negotiation emails I wrote took me hours to compose and send.
 By contrast, for my final set of negotiations, I initiated the conversation on the phone with the department chair during the "initial offer" conversation.